pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/Planning.md

 ## Create Bluetooth device checker

-And add extra checks: maker shouldn't be "20" (heart monitor) Firmware and software should generally be different (or only one included)
+And add extra checks: manufacturer/maker shouldn't be "20" (heart monitor) Firmware and software should generally be different (or only one included) Bluetooth MAC should not be "0x32A" like the ...
+Pulse oximeters should have an appearance.

 ## Multi-hour running issues